Shifting Landscapes with Grant Wells

 I guess currently I am exploring how our landscape is changing because of the technology we are using.
 I feel like the landscape has been a constant theme throughout the history of art, but the our idea of what a landscape can become has changed drastically in the recent year and its important to comment on this.

-How do you want your work to be interpreted?
+want your work to be interpreted?

 I hope my work can be seen as a new look at the American landscape.
 I have been looking at the New Topographics and how their work is a document of the current surrounding and I really want to draw off this idea.
 These landscapes are also very painterly to me and I hope people can look at them as something between painting and photography.